nkoster/probo/README.md

 This is a very simple EXPERIMENTAL virus program that runs in Linux.

-This is a DANGEROUS experiment - Use only in a secured lab setup!
+This is a DANGEROUS experiment.

+Do not run as `root`.
+Only test inside a dedicated directory.

 #### Bootstrap procedure